Recover From » Supporting Your Adult Child’s Addiction Recovery

 Take Your New Relationship Slowly

 Addictions don’t only damage the physical and mental health of the addicted individual, they also damage interpersonal relationships and the mental health of loved ones.
-Parents of addicted and narcissistic adult children often have fraught relationships.
+Parents of addicted and narcissistic adult children often have fraught relationships, worsened by dealing with both narcissism and addiction.

 There might have been a lot of fighting, violent behavior, and pent-up resentment.
 In many cases, relationships are severed entirely.
 Addictions can cause estranged adult children to go months or even years without talking to their parents.